-- There’s no guarantee that it will be higher and meet the sales price.
+- There’s no guarantee the second appraisal will be higher and meet the sales price.

-If you don’t want to take that route (and who could blame you?), a purchase agreement’s home appraisal contingency gives you the ability to walk away from the deal scot-free, and with your earnest money deposit in hand.
+If you don’t want to take that route (and who could blame you?), a purchase agreement’s home appraisal contingency allows you to walk away from the deal scot-free, and with your earnest money deposit in hand.